2021 SEA Games

-on, previous edition.
+on the previous edition.
 This was the second time that Vietnam had hosted the games, having previously done so for the 2003 edition.
-The country had previously submitted a bid to host the 2018 Asian Games and won, but later withdrew due to financial restraints.
+The country had previously submitted a bid to host the 2018 Asian Games and won, but later withdrew due to financial constraints.

-The host country Vietnam emerged in the medal tally as the overall champions for the first time in 19 years, recording 205 gold medals (the most by any country thus far) along with 125 silvers and 106 bronzes, accumulating 446 medals in total.
+The host country Vietnam emerged in the medal tally as the overall champions for the first time in 19 years, recording 205 gold medals along with 125 silvers and 106 bronzes, accumulating 446 medals in total.
 They were followed by Thailand and Indonesia, with the Philippines and Singapore rounding out the top five.

 Host selection

 Bids

 Hanoi and Ho Chi Minh City both submitted bids to host the games.
 While Ho Chi Minh City was initially favoured, Hanoi is later deemed to be the more suitable location due to its existing sporting infrastructure.
 This came after the Vietnamese Prime Minister Nguyễn Tấn Dũng ordered provinces and cities to not build new sporting facilities as a cost-saving measure, following the country's withdrawal from hosting the 2018 Asian Games due to financial restraints.